-(b) Recommended.
-Vaccination that is recommended by WHO or the Department of Peacekeeping Operations for travel to a region (e.g., hepatitis A, Japanese encephalitis, meningitis).
-While most recommended vaccines are covered under reimbursement for troop/police cost, a special case has been made for Japanese encephalitis in view of its high cost.
-Reimbursement is through the submission of claims for actual costs;1
+(b) Recommended Vaccinations recommended by WHO or by the Department of Peacekeeping Operations for travel to a region with certain diseases (e.g., hepatitis A, Japanese encephalitis, meningitis).
+While most recommended vaccines are covered under reimbursement for troop/police cost, in view of its high cost, reimbursement for Japanese encephalitis could be sought through submission of claims before the vaccinated contingent members depart from the mission areas.1 Since all claims submitted to United Nations Headquarters will be verified by the mission before reimbursement is made, it is important that the WHO International Certificate of Vaccination or equivalent document containing the immunization details for each peacekeeper be made available to the Mission Medical Services on arrival in the mission;

-(c) Standard/Childhood.
-Standard childhood vaccinations including boosters are provided routinely to the general population and to military/police personnel and are not specifically required for peacekeeping, e.g., diphtheria, pertussis, tetanus, and poliomyelitis.
-This type of vaccines is a national responsibility;
+(c) Standard/Childhood Standard childhood vaccinations, including boosters, are provided routinely to the general population and to military/police personnel and are not specifically required for peacekeeping, e.g., diphtheria, pertussis, tetanus and poliomyelitis.
+This type of vaccine is a national responsibility;